The Best Fish Oils For Dogs in 2022

 What is a Fish Oil Supplement?

 Omega-3 fatty acids – especially EPA and DHA – are anti-inflammatories and have many health benefits.
-They are believed to help support brain, heart and eye health as well as help to protect against a number of diseases.
+They are believed to help support brain, heart, and eye health as well as help to protect against a number of diseases.
 If you or your pet are not getting enough omega 3 fatty acids from your daily diet, then a supplement is a good way to go.
 Made from fish oil extracted from the fish tissue, supplements can come in either gel capsule or liquid form.
-Good quality fish oil also contains vitamins A and D.
+Good quality fish oil also contains vitamins A and D. Head over to our review of dog vitamins for more choices.

 Benefits of Omega-3 Fish Oil for Dogs